 The ArcGIS Server account must have at least READ access to the folder containing the .sde connection file.
 Do not choose a file geodatabase when deploying automated validation capabilities.

-If you have installedData Reviewer for Server in a multi-machine deployment, the Reviewer Workspace path must be a UNC path and accessible to all machines in the deployment.
+If you have installedData Reviewer Server in a multi-machine deployment, the Reviewer Workspace path must be a UNC path and accessible to all machines in the deployment.